 Blue Light System

 Escorted walks and lifts to and from Bader Hall are available to students.
-To arrange this service please call reception at extension 4400.
+You can arrange this service through Bader Hall Reception.
 The service is available between dusk and sunrise.

-To help keep our students safe, all students at the BISC are required to comply with the Off-Campus Activity Safety Policy (OCASP), through which students are enrolled in the Emergency Support Program (ESP) facilitated by Queen's University International Centre.
+Your safety is of paramount importance and so to help keep you safe, all students at the BISC are required to comply with Queen's University's Off-Campus Activity Safety Policy (OCASP), through which students are enrolled in the Emergency Support Program (ESP).
 The Emergency Support Program seeks to:

 You are strongly encouraged to register with your home country’s embassy in the UK.
 Canadians can register online with Global Affairs Canada.